-USS Ronald Reagan, 16 while anchored at Commander Fleet Activities, Yokosuka (Yokosuka City, Kanagawa Prefecture), adhere to the relevant safety policies.
+The U.S. Navy affirms that it will continue to ensure that all of its forward-deployed nuclear-powered vessels, including USS "Ronald Reagan," which anchored at Commander Fleet Activities, Yokosuka (Yokosuka City, Kanagawa Prefecture), adhere to the relevant safety policies.
 For example, the nuclear reactor will normally be shut down while the aircraft carrier is anchored, and repairing and refueling will not be carried out in Japan.
-The Government of Japan intends to continue taking all possible measures to ensure safety.
+The Government of Japan will continue taking all possible measures to ensure safety.

-(4) Measures Relating to Naval Air Facility Atsugi and MCAS lwakuni a.
+(4) Measures Relating to Naval Air Facility Atsugi and MCAS Iwakuni a.
 Relocation of Carrier-Based Aircraft